-Megakaryon has adopted the platelet production techniques developed by Prof. Nakauchi (University of Tokyo), Prof. Eto (Kyoto University) and their team members.
-In 2009, Prof. Nakauchi and Prof. Eto discovered a method to proliferate megakaryocytes and induce platelet production which forms the basis of mass production of platelets from iPS cells.
+Megakaryon has adopted the platelet production techniques developed in The University of Tokyo and Kyoto University.
+The researchers discovered a method to proliferate megakaryocytes and induce platelet production which forms the basis of mass production of platelets from iPS cells.
 Megakaryon has obtained exclusive rights to use the patents of these techniques and side-by-side is conducting research to enable the mass production of platelets.

 Our company, “Megakaryon” was named after megakaryocytes.
 Megakaryocytes are the precursors of platelets and the key to producing platelets from iPS cells are dependent on the development of megakaryocytes from iPS cells.
 As freezing impairs the platelet function, it can be stored only at room temperature and the shelf-life is limited to four days.
 This represents a bottleneck in producing a stable supply of platelets.

 The patented technique involves the incorporation of three genes to the iPS cells to establish an immortalized megakaryocyte cell line that can be stored frozen and can successfully produce functional platelets when cultured.
 With this technological breakthrough as the cornerstone, Megakaryon Corporation is incorporating further improvements to the process to develop the techniques that will enable mass production of functional platelets on demand.